 In the evening head to Tides Beach Club for cocktails on the porch with sunset views.

 Distance: 116 miles

-Cruising on Lake Winnipesaukee is a wonderful way to relax and sightsee at time.
+Cruising on Lake Winnipesaukee is a wonderful way to relax and sightsee.
 If you're looking for a nostalgic trip back in time take the Conway Scenic Railroad and enjoy an old-fashioned railroading experience.
-All trains depart from a beautiful 18th century train station in North Conway Village.
+All trains depart from a beautiful 18th-century train station in North Conway Village.

 Distance: 105 miles

 The byway winds across the state through the heart of the scenic and mountainous White Mountain National Forest.
 A number of scenic vistas are plotted along the way offering remarkable views of the White Mountains, the Swift River, Lower Falls, Sabbaday Falls, and the Rocky Gorge.

 Foodie?
 Route100 between Stowe and Waterbury is home to Ben & Jerry's Ice Cream Factory, Boyden Valley Winery, Cold Hollow Cider Mill and Cabot's Farmer's Store - all great places to dine and sample the local fayre.